 A Little About Us

-Since 1940, the United Way of Walla Walla County, and its predecessor organization, The Community Chest, have provided an effective system for supporting local non-profit health and human services in Walla Walla County.
+Since 1940, the United Way of Walla Walla County and its predecessor organization, The Community Chest, have provided an effective system for supporting local non-profit health and human services in Walla Walla County.

 Our goal is to maximize the efficient use of your charitable contribution.
 We currently pass through 85 cents of every dollar raised to human service agencies.

 One of our greatest strengths is in community building.
-We are the catalysts for developing partnerships and coalitions to address a wide array of community problems.
+We are a catalyst for developing partnerships and coalitions to address a wide array of community problems.
 If you would like to contribute to this effort, please visit this page.
 We are here to serve you in distributing your charitable contribution as directed, so as to be the most effective.